Additional information

 HOW IT WORKS

 PayJustNow allows you to pay for your purchase over 3 payments with 0% interest and no fees.
-Pay a third at checkout and you get your goods as if you have paid in full.
-The remaining two instalments are debited on your specified instalment date.
+Pay a third at checkout and receive your goods immediately.
+The remaining two instalments are debited on your selected instalment dates.

-Browse online or in-store and proceed to check-out
+Browse online or in-store and proceed to checkout

 Choose PayJustNow as your payment method

-Create your account and get an instant approval decision
+Create your account and receive an instant approval decision

 Complete your transaction